-The valuation results provide a snapshot view of the System's financial condition on July 1, 2021.
-Due to positive investment experience for the year, the actuarial value of assets exceeds the actuarial accrued liability by \$38.5 million, an increase from the \$21.5 million excess last year.
-A detailed analysis of the change in the unfunded actuarial accrued liability from July 1, 2020 to July 1, 2021 is shown on page 5.
+The valuation results provide a snapshot view of the System's financial condition on July 1, 2023.
+The actuarial value of assets exceeds the actuarial accrued liability by \$15.7 million, a decrease from the \$38.3 million excess last year.
+A detailed analysis of the change in the unfunded actuarial accrued liability from July 1, 2022 to July 1, 2023 is shown on page 5.